genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 We are going to change the code in the event handler so that:

-* it checks the counterparty exists in the database (by checking COUNTERPARTY_ID field)
+* it checks if the counterparty exists in the database (by checking COUNTERPARTY_ID field)
-* it checks the instrument exists in the database (by checking INSTRUMENT_ID field)
+* it checks if the instrument exists in the database (by checking INSTRUMENT_ID field)
-* it's also able to modify and delete records with the same verification on counterparty and instrument
+* it's also able to modify or delete records with the same verification on counterparty and instrument

 ### Add the validation code

 Go to the **alpha-eventhandler.kts** file for the event handler.

-Add the verification by inserting an **onVerify** block before the **onCommit** block in TRADE_INSERT.
+Add the verification by inserting an **verify** inside the **onValidate** block, before the **onCommit** block in TRADE_INSERT.
 We can see this below, with separate lines checking the Counterparty ID and the Instrument ID exist in the database.
 The new block ends by sending an **ack()**.

 ```
 eventHandler<Trade>(name = "TRADE_INSERT") {